 How should I store my baked Gluten Free Focaccia?

 Wrap your focaccia in plastic wrap or place it in a ziplock bag and store it at room temperature.
 It is indeed the best the same day as baked.
-If you don't plan on eating everything within 2 days, I recommend freezing it.
+I recommend freezing it if you don't plan on eating everything within 2 days.

 Can I freeze my No Knead Focaccia?

 This bread freezes beautifully.
-Make sure to wrap it in plastic wrap before putting it in a ziplock bag or airtight container.
-Freeze up to 4 weeks.
+Make sure to wrap it in plastic before putting it in a ziplock bag or airtight container.
+Freeze for up to 4 weeks.

 Topping Ideas for No-Knead Focaccia Bread